sookinoby/sentiment-analysis2/README.md

 ## building the convolution model.
-As discussed earlier, to develop a model based on n-grams, we need convolution neural network.
+As discussed earlier, to develop a model based on n-grams, we need a convolution neural network.
 So let us develop one.
 This is very similar to the previous model but has a convolution filter of size 5.

 ```python
 #a model with convolution kernel of 5 (5-grams)